siduction/sidu-manual/data/en/0704-sys-admin-btrfs-snapper_en.md

 ### Snapper - manual snapshots

 Of course, with Snapper we can also create snapshots independently of the automatic actions.
-For this, the executing user must be entered in the Snapper configuration of the subvolume with group or user rights.
+For this, the executing user must be listed in the subvolume's Snapper configuration with group or user rights.

-The syntax of the command corresponds to the following pattern, which also shows the options that are frequently used.
+The syntax of the command corresponds to the following pattern which also shows frequently used options.

 ~~~
 # snapper -c <config_name> create -t <type> -d <description> -c <cleanup-algorithm> -u <userdata>
 ~~~

 + snapper **-c \<config_name\>** create
-  The snapper command creates a snapshot of the subvolume of the named configuration.
+  This snapper command creates a snapshot of the subvolume of the named configuration.
 If the option is missing, Snapper applies the command to the `@` subvolume with the `root` configuration.
 This rule applies to all Snapper commands.
 + **-t \<type\>**
-  The type of snapshot to create.
+  specifies the type of snapshot to create.
 Possible values: `single`, `pre`, `post`.
 + **-d \<description\>**.
-  Any text.
+  may contain any text.
 Use `"` if spaces or special characters are included.
 + **-c \<cleanup-algorithm\>**.
-  The option determines the rules according to which the snapshot should be automatically deleted.
+  This option determines the rules according to which the snapshot should be automatically deleted.
 Possible values: `number`, `timeline`, `pre`, `post`.
 If this option is missing, the snapshot will be kept until the user deletes it manually.
 + **-u \<userdata\>**
-  Specifies user data for the snapshot.
+  specifies user data for the snapshot.
 The format must be *key=value*.
-Multiple user data must be separated by a comma.
-For example `author=Tom,important=yes`.
+Multiple user data must be separated by a comma, for example `author=Tom,important=yes`.

 Snapper always creates snapshots in *read-only* mode.
 You can change the default with the `--read-write` option.
 Changing data in a snapshot will lead to inconsistent data sets.
 We strongly advise against this unless you know exactly what you are doing.